caltechlibrary/dataset/README.md

 + Update a JSON document in a collection
 + Read back a JSON document in a collection
 + Delete a JSON document in a collection
++ Join a JSON document with a documents in a collection

 Additionally